-Mathew R. Heal (School of Chemistry, University of Edinburgh
+Mathew R. Heal (School of Chemistry, University of Edinburgh, m.heal@ed.ac.uk)

-As part of the UK Air Quality Strategy, Local Authorities are legally obliged to assess atmospheric NO2 concentrations (and those of other specified pollutants).
-The best method measuring ambient NO2 concentrations chemiluminescence analyser, providing real-time data at high precision.
+As part of the UK Air Quality Strategy, Local Authorities are legally obliged to assess atmospheric NO2 concentrations (and those of other specified air pollutants).
+The best method for measuring ambient NO2 concentrations chemiluminescence is the analyser, providing real-time data at high precision.
 However, the analysers are expensive and need power and security at the operating site.
 Local Authorities therefore continue to take advantage of the simplicity and low cost of passive diffusion tubes (PDTs) to assess NO2 concentrations across a spatial network.
 This Brief explains how PDTs work and describes some of their limitations.